-We caught up with Emma Sawyer, who secured work as an Advert Inputter at jobs.ac.uk, to find out about what it’s like to temp through Unitemps and what advice she has for anyone thinking about temping in the future.
+We caught up with Emma Sawyer, who secured work as an Advert Inputter at jobs.ac.uk, to find out about what it’s like to temp through Unitemps, how it can help you explore different careers, and what advice she has for anyone thinking about temping in the future.

 Why did you start temping?